THE NATIONAL BLACK PROSECUTORS ASSOCIATION

 Only members in good standing will receive all the latest news and updates.

-The National Black Prosecutors Foundation (NBPA Foundation) is a 501(c)(3) nonprofit organization.
+The National Black Prosecutors Foundation (NBPF) is a 501(c)(3) nonprofit organization.

-The NBPA Foundation also funds a fellowship for African American law school interns at prosecutors’ offices across the country.
-In recognizing the financial hardships that prevent some students from securing unpaid internships, the NBPA Fellowship allows students to explore a career in prosecution.
+The National Black Prosecutors Foundation also funds a fellowship to law school interns at prosecutors’ offices across the country.
+In recognizing the financial hardships that prevent some students from securing unpaid internships, the NBPF Fellowship allows students to explore a career in prosecution.

 NBPA has been and continues to be very proud of our leading chief prosecutors.